bionanoimaging/NDTools.jl/README.md

 ## Features
-A lightweight package for utility functions for working with multi-dimensional data.
+A lightweight package delivering utility functions for working with multi-dimensional data.
 It provides efficient versions to deal with sizes, midpoints etc. of multidimensional data.
+See the [documentation](https://bionanoimaging.github.io/NDTools.jl/dev/) for more.

 ## Installation
 ```